 HOUSE OF JULES VERNE

 If you're a fan of literature, you cannot miss the House of Jules Verne.
-The legendary author of Around the World in Eighty Days and Twenty Thousand Leagues Under the Sea lived in Amiens for more than 18 years.
+The author of Around the World in Eighty Days and Twenty Thousand Leagues Under the Sea lived in Amiens for more than 18 years.
 Today, his house has been transformed into a museum where visitors can enter the creative world of one of France's greatest writers.
 A tour of the rooms where Verne lived and worked will give you an insight into his vivid imagination, as well as his daily life.
 From his collection of curiosities to his office full of books and manuscripts, the house is a time capsule of 19th-century innovation and literary genius.
 For fans of science fiction and adventure, this visit is a dream come true!

 | Opening hours |